 The first semester of this full-year course includes vector algebra and geometry, cylindrical and spherical coordinates, three-dimensional surfaces, vector functions, velocity and acceleration, speed, tangent and normal vectors, arc length and curvature.
 The second semester covers functions of several variables, partial differentiation, grad, div, curl, tangent plane, normal line, level curves/surfaces, extrema and Lagrange's method, multiple integrals, change of variables, Jacobian applications, vector analysis, and more complex differential equations.

 This yearlong course introduces students to the foundational concepts of computer science and computational thinking, and explores how computing and technology impact our world.
 As outlined by the Advanced Placement program of the College Board, students will focus on the “7 Big Ideas” -- creativity, abstraction, data and information, algorithms, programming, the Internet, and global impact.
 All students are required to take the Advanced Placement examination, which consists of a written exam and two artifacts.

 Students are introduced to programming with creating an app in mind, either iOS or Android.
 Students explore simple coding through their TI calculators and transition to learning MIT’s AppInventor, a GUI-based coding.
 After gaining some experience in simple programming, students learn Java or Objective-C and eventually create apps starting with classic games such as Tic-Tac-Toe or Flappy Bird.
-(Not offered in 2018-2019)
+(NOT OFFERED IN 2019-2020)